 According to GAAP, it remains at an impaired $400,000 worth.

-Information on virtual currencies can be deceptive if it is not properly accounted for in financial reports.
-Even worse, the use of this accounting method may mislead investors about the true state of a company’s finances.
+Information on virtual currencies can be deceptive if not properly accounted for in financial reports.
+This accounting method may mislead investors about a company’s finances.

 A company called MicroStrategy Incorporated has 70K Bitcoins on their balance sheet.

-They are worth $2 billion, but only 1/10 of that value can be seen because it’s unrealized losses from the last year-end report which means those coins didn’t really exist in 2020 when they recorded them!
+They are worth $2 billion, but only 1/10 of that value can be seen because it’s unrealized losses from the last year-end report, which means those coins didn’t exist in 2020 when they recorded them!

-In an increasingly crypto savvy world where more and more people invest into cryptocurrencies every day without understanding how these work or knowing much about investing outside of “penny stocks,” this creates some problems with accounting standards as well since companies will have a difficult time reporting accurately even though everything might seem fine right now
+In an increasingly crypto-savvy world where more and more people invest in cryptocurrencies every day without understanding how these work or knowing much about investing outside of “penny stocks,” this creates some problems with accounting standards as well since companies will have a difficult time reporting accurately even though everything might seem fine right now

-Many investors are calling for the FASB to create new standards tailor-made to cryptocurrency and other digital assets because of these difficulties.
+Because of these difficulties, many investors are calling for the FASB to create new standards tailor-made to cryptocurrency and other digital assets.